-TOKYO (TR) – Tokyo Metropolitan Police announced on Wednesday the raid of the Tokyo offices of the Sumiyoshi-kai organized crime group for fraud related to an event-planning company specializing in Korean television dramas, reports the Sankei Shimbun (Nov.
-7).
+TOKYO (TR) – Tokyo Metropolitan Police announced on Wednesday the raid of the Tokyo offices of the Sumiyoshi-kai organized crime group for fraud related to an event-planning company specializing in Korean television dramas.

 On Tuesday, officers from the anti-organized crime division searched six offices operated by the Sumiyoshi-kai organization and arrested 48-year-old member Hirobumi Kawasuzuki.
-An account of the suspect allegedly received bank transfers of at least 100 million yen from Samufa Entertainment, whose president, Tetsuhiro Takenaka (53), was arrested for fraud in June.
+An account of the suspect is alleged to have received bank transfers of at least 100 million yen from Samufa Entertainment, whose president, Tetsuhiro Takenaka (53), was arrested for fraud in June.

 Kawasuzuki reportedly denies the allegations.
 “There was no intention of obtaining fraudulently obtained money by bank transfer,” the suspect is quoted by police, according to Saneki Sports (Nov.
 7).